 Conferees for the FY2003 omnibus funding bill, however, noted (in H.Rept.
 108-10) that "SJI has not been successful in its efforts to obtain non-Federal funds" and had therefore included \$3 million "to keep SJI operating."
 At the same time, the conferees encouraged SJI to continue to solicit donations from state, local, and national bar associations.
+In its recommendations for FY2004, the House Appropriations Committee (at H.Rept.
+108-221, p.
+156), noted that it understood that the Institute has continued to contact bar associations and State court organizations.
+While "these organizations support SJI, and enjoy grant funding and services from SJI," the committee said, "they are not inclined to contribute to operations of the SJI beyond matching grant funding for individual projects."
+The House committee encouraged the SJI to apply for funding from Office of Justice Programs (OJP) in the Department of Justice, noting that a variety of grant programs to assist State courts exist within OJP.

-In a related development, in November 2002, the Attorney General, as mandated by P.L.
+Earlier, in November 2002, the Attorney General, as mandated by P.L.
 107-179, transmitted to the House and Senate Judiciary Committees a report on the effectiveness of the institute in carrying out its statutory duties.
 The report concluded by stating, among other things, that SJI appeared "to have been effective in awarding grants to improve the quality of justice in the state courts, facilitating better coordination and information sharing between state and federal courts, and fostering solutions to common problems faced by all courts."

 Commission on Civil Rights.
 For FY2004, the Administration requests roughly \$9.1 million.
 This amount is roughly \$59,000 more than the FY2003 appropriation of 9.04 million.
-The House Appropriations Committee also recommends \$9.1 million.
+The House Appropriations Committee also recommended \$9.1 million, which was approved by the full House on July 23, 2003.
+The Senate Appropriations Committee would also match the Administration request.

 U.S. Commission on International Religious Freedom.
 The Administration requests \$3 million for the commission in FY2004.
 This amount is \$135,000 more than the FY2003 amount of \$2.865 million.
-The House Appropriations Committee also recommends \$3 million.
+The House CJS bill, H.R.
+2799, would also approve \$3 million.
+The Senate Appropriations Committee recommends \$2 million, which would be \$875,000 less than its FY2003 amount.